The following list describes some of the common terms used in conjunction with EDI-related standards.

 A message represents a business document.
 In ASC X12, messages are called "transaction sets".
 A message is composed of multiple building blocks known as "segments".
 MapForce supports one or multiple different message types in a single EDI component (see Adding EDI Messages as Mapping Components).

 Data elements are delimited by separator characters, referred to as "separators".
 Separators are usually ASCII characters which are less likely to occur in text fields (for example, colons, asterisks, pipes, bars, ampersands, etc).
-The separators vary by EDI flavour.
-By default, MapForce recognizes the standard separators applicable for each EDI flavour.
+The separators vary depending on the EDI component type.
+By default, MapForce recognizes the standard separators applicable for each EDI flavor.
 However, separators can be customized if necessary (see EDI Component Settings).